Video Marketing for Real Estate Agents & Entrepreneurs

 Today what we want to talk about three tips for you to be able to embrace live streaming video and use more specifically use Facebook Live, as a tool for your business so that you can use it for getting your message out there, connecting with your audience, and really being able to streamline your marketing efforts here online.

-Before we do that, I want to do a quick plug for our sponsor today…my program, Coaches Go Live.
-Yes.
-Coaches Go Live is where you can learn how to use live video to boost your business and gain the skills that you need to stay relevant.
-It’s an eight-week program where I work with you, hands-on, to help you increase your visibility online through a live streaming video approach.
+Before we do that, I want to do a quick plug for our sponsor today…my program, The Video Advantage where you can learn how to use live video to boost your business and gain the skills that you need to stay relevant.

 Three tips for video marketing with Facebook live